-The weekend’s here, and while that can mean “fun,” it can also mean chores.
-(Shoveling and scraping, anyone?)
+The weekend’s here, and while that might mean “fun,” it can also mean chores.
 Here’s Sumi Loundon Kim with a little perspective on getting things done.

 “And here is your work assignment for the next seven days of the meditation retreat: clean the women’s bathroom in the dormitory.”
 The meditation center’s staff person noted it on my orientation sheet.
 I was excited about my job, because I had heard that in the Zen tradition cleaning the bathroom is a form of practice – even the abbot does it.
 I decided to pay attention to how I cleaned the bathroom.